 This course examines twentieth century America covering major events, trends, and ideas.
 Flexibility within the course permits focusing on themes of special interest such as the Great Depression, Urbanization, the Cold War, the Counterculture, and the complexities of current national life.
-Prerequisites: ENG 089, ENG 099 or Division approval.
-3 lecture hours per week.
+Prerequisite: ENG 097 3 lecture hours per week.
 3 credit hours.

-HIS 270 The Classical Heritage of Greece and Rome
+▲ HIS 270 The Classical Heritage of Greece and Rome

 This course is an introduction to classical Greek and Roman history.
 Topics include the rise of the Greek city-states, the Trojan War, the political influence of Sparta and Athens, the Greco-Persian relationship, and the Peloponnesian War.
 Students will also consider the historical significance of Alexander the Great, the rise and fall of the Roman Republic, and the spread of empire during Rome's imperial stage.
 The course will conclude with a look at Roman culture in the second millennium and the rise of Christian Europe in the fourth century B.C.E.
-Prerequisites: ENG 089, ENG 099 or Division approval.
-3 lecture hours per week.
+Prerequisite: ENG 097 3 lecture hours per week.
 3 credit hours.